Home Types of Contracts Contract Addendum

 Example of When to Use a Contract Addendum

 There're different instances where an addendum can be helpful.
 One such example is when appending changes to a lease agreement for a car.
-For instance, if the initial contract stated that the vehicle is a Honda, but in reality, it's a Hyundai.
+For instance, if the initial contract stated that the vehicle is a Honda, but it’s a Hyundai.
 The addendum should help solve this matter.

 The addendum ensures that the mistake is recognized and amended.
 Once every party in the initial vehicle lease agreement signs the addendum, the changes become legally binding as per the initial contract.